Associate Professor Helen Louise Basturkmen

 I am currently supervising students who are researching:

-- Genre analysis of discussion in research articles
+- Genre analysis of discussion sections of research articles in Nursing

 Areas of expertise